FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: Related Work

 \section{Related Work}

 \textbf{Interactive Environments for Agents.} Recent benchmarks have shifted from static dataset evaluation to interactive, environment-based assessments.
 In software engineering, SWE-Bench and SWE-agent demonstrated the potential of agents to resolve real-world GitHub issues~\cite{jimenez2023swe, yang2024swe}.
-In the machine learning domain, MLE-bench and MLE-Dojo evaluate agents on Kaggle-style competitions \cite{chan2024mle, qiang2025mle}.
+In the machine learning domain, MLE-bench and MLE-Dojo evaluate agents on Kaggle-style competitions~\cite{chan2024mle,qiang2025mle}.
+Recent work has also begun to study how MLE agents should optimize, with Gome~\citep{zhang2026reasoning} framing structured diagnostic reasoning as a gradient-like signal for directed updates beyond scalar-score tree search.
 However, these benchmarks typically operate under fixed-data assumptions, confining agents to feature engineering or model searching.
-FT-Dojo distinguishes itself by formalizing the \textit{end-to-end} fine-tuning workflow, where agents must navigate an open-ended decision space involving raw data curation, processing logic, and training configuration.
+FT-Dojo distinguishes itself by formalizing the end-to-end fine-tuning workflow, where agents must navigate an open-ended decision space involving raw data curation, processing logic, and training configuration.

 \textbf{Automated LLM Training Configuration.} Implementing fine-tuning pipelines from scratch presents a significant barrier for automation, requiring complex boilerplate code for distributed training, model loading, and gradient synchronization.
 To lower this barrier, integrated frameworks have emerged~\cite{zheng2024llamafactory,zhao2024swiftascalablelightweightinfrastructure}, abstracting these complexities into unified, configuration-driven interfaces (e.g., YAML or JSON).
 Building on these abstractions, recent works such as LaMDAgent \cite{yano2025lamdagent} utilize agents to optimize post-training workflows.
 However, these approaches typically rely on predefined templates or blind search, lacking the adaptability to dynamically tailor configurations to specific dataset characteristics (e.g., sequence length) or hardware constraints (e.g., memory limits).
 FT-Agent bridges this gap by autonomously interfacing with training frameworks to derive optimal configurations directly from environmental and data contexts.